MayankSingamreddy/MayankSingamreddy/README.md

-# I aspire to be a data scientist that does more than call libraries.
+# I aspire to be a data scientist

 Rutgers NB class of 2022
 B.S.
 Computer science student